zangjiucheng/zangjiucheng/README.md

 ## 🎉 Fun Fact

 You'll likely find me exploring the great outdoors, hiking, or playing chess when I'm not coding or studying.
 I also enjoy writing about my tech adventures and sharing my life on my blog.

+(Also I like to contribute to [CPython](https://github.com/python/cpython) project... that's my goal, yep!)

 ---